dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

     * You will act like before except that you will give up blacklisting X if you get enough confirmations.
     * For you to remove the last block with X's transaction, you will have to find 2 blocks.
     * If you have alpha = 0.2, then you can publicly announce your blacklist and smaller miners might follow you (as they want to avoid finding blocks that might be overwritten by you).
-* As of 2014, transaction fees don't matter much as miner get 99% of revenue from mining rewards.
+* As of 2014, transaction fees don't matter much as miners get 99% of revenue from mining rewards.
 But later on, miners will be making their revenue from the transaction fees.
 But how will they enforce higher transaction fees?
 Mining pools?